biocorecrg/master_of_pores/README.md

 The documentation is available at [https://biocorecrg.github.io/MOP4/](https://biocorecrg.github.io/MOP4/)

 ## Contact
-Please open an [issue](https://github.com/biocorecrg/MOP2/issues) if you encounter any issues/troubles.
+Please open an issue if you encounter any issues / troubles.
 However, please go over the previous issues (including closed issues) before opening a new issue, as your same exact question might have been already answered previously.
 Thank you!